mikolasan/mikolasan.github.io/src/markdown/make/arduino-soul-possession.md

 I'm getting back the same `AC 53 00 00`.
 Strange.

+> The Serial Programming instructions will not work if the communication is out of synchronization.
+When in sync. the second byte (0x53), will echo back when issuing the third byte of the Programming Enable instruction.
+Whether the echo is correct or not, all four bytes of the instruction must be transmitted.
+If the 0x53 did not echo back, give RESET a positive pulse and issue a new Programming Enable command
+>
+> AVR-microcontroller-ATmega8_L_datasheet

 I successfully tested the same procedure with a firm ISP connector on Arduino UNO R3.
 But I still think my chips are dead than it's the wiring.

 Test SPI https://importgeek.wordpress.com/2017/09/11/raspberry-pi-spi-loopback-testing/